 If you’ve ever watered a dying pot plant and watched it come back to life, that’s what the transition feels like.
 It is like green seeping back along your limbs.

-There is peace in progress – in regaining health, without sacrifice.
+There is peace and absolute utter joy in progress – in regaining health, without sacrifice.
 There is joy in other ways too.
 Rather than seeing pity, disgust or – worse – indifference in the eyes of others, people start to treat you differently.
-Judgement turns into envy and admiration.
-Even things that you probably haven’t even thought about, are likely to improve.
-Your skin may clear.
-Your teeth may strengthen.
-Your sex drive will return in leaps and bounds, as will your desire to socialise.

 You’re not giving up on a coping strategy.
-Junk food doesn’t soothe you, it kills you.
-It is the biggest cause of stress in your life.
-It keeps you trapped in the same groundhog day, over and over again.
+You are escaping the biggest cause of stress in your life.
+Deceptive food keeps you trapped in the same groundhog day, over and over again.

 Your fears are based on a fiction: a story that you created in error, as the result of experiencing hellish and restrictive diets.
-The transition from overweight to normal weight, while eating an honest diet is infinitely better than what you experience today; far better than a life of unhappiness, interspersed with inefficient attempts to block out the pain for a few moments a day.
+The transition from overweight to normal weight, while eating a flavor-honest diet is infinitely better than what you experience today; far better than a life of unhappiness, interspersed with inefficient attempts to block out the pain for a few measly moments.
 There is no misery in the journey to an optimal weight; you are escaping a period of misery.